Home Up Search

 One additional note on starting: Subsequently it was found some oxidation on the battery terminals and the chassis ground location was causing slow cracking when the engine was cold.
 After cleaning all connections and installing a new battery to ground cable all was fine and has remained so for over 9 months.
 Perhaps the electric vacuum switch was an overkill.
 However at the time it was installed it made a definite improvement.

-We're "hitchhiking" on our commercial web site to bring you this information on ignition timing.
-If you or a friend have a MIG Welder (also called a Wire Welder, GMAW, etc) visit our site on How To Save Shielding Gas Waste.
-You can reduce the number of times and the effort required to have your shielding gas cylinder filled in half!
-Just click HERE.
-You can return to this site by using the Links at the bottom of the "CAR BUFFS" page.
+If you or a friend have a MIG Welder (also called a Wire Welder, GMAW, etc) visit our site pages on How To Save Shielding Gas Waste.
+You can reduce the number of times and the effort required to have your shielding gas cylinder filled in half (or more!)

 $ave money and get better weld starts!